xen0n/autojump-rs/README.md

     [`docopt.rs`][docopt.rs] library, as is shown in `crates.io` statistics and GitHub activities.
 So it's necessary to re-arrange the help messages at least, as the `docopt` family of argument parsers mandate a specific style for them.

-    Also, due to [a limitation of docopt][docopt-limitation] optional flag arguments are not supported, so it's required to provide the weights when you do `--increase` or `--decrease`.
-The original defaults are `10` and `15` respectively, so you can manually specify them in the meantime.
+However this shouldn't be any problem, just that it's different.
+Again, who looks at the usage screen all the day?
+XD

 *   Different algorithm chosen for fuzzy matching.